docker/docs/desktop/hardened-desktop/settings-management/index.md

 Administrators can configure several Docker Desktop settings using an `admin-settings.json` file.
 This file is located on the Docker Desktop host and can only be accessed by users with root or admin privileges.

 Values that are set to `locked: true` within the `admin-settings.json` override any previous values set by users and ensure that these cannot be modified.
-For more information, see [Configure Admin Controls](../admin-controls/configure-ac.md#step-two-configure-the-admin-controls-you-want-to-lock-in).
+For more information, see [Configure Settings Management](../settings-management/configure.md#step-two-configure-the-settings-you-want-to-lock-in).

-### What features can I configure with Admin Controls?
+### What features can I configure with Settings Management?

 Using the `admin-settings.json` file, admins can: